-Now, the smoker measures 19 by 11.5 inches, limiting the size of the cuts of meat you place in it.
+The Presto Indoor Smoker measures 19 by 11.5 inches, limiting the size of the cuts of meat you place in it.
 Even though it comes with a three-tier rack, honestly, you can only use the top two.
 The lowest tier sits right on top of the charring cup, and I’ve found that any meat set on that tier tends to burn on the bottom.

 I usually have to cut my slabs of ribs in half and cook each half on a tier.
 When smoking chuck or a brisket point, I place it on the second tier and remove the top one.

 However, I can use readily available wood chips to smoke meats, spices, and vegetables inside my apartment, so I’m not complaining.
 I usually cook on a small scale because I’m always tinkering with rubs and marinades, so smoking one slab of ribs or roast works for me.

 I will also mention that this smoker can double as a slow cooker.
 However, I’ve never used it as one and recycled the slow cooking pot because I didn’t have room to store it.
 So there’s that.

 I looked at several other options before deciding on the Presto Indoor Smoker.
 I considered the KitchenQue and Nordic Ware Stove Top smokers but decided against them because I wanted a stand-alone device.
 They both use super-fine wood “dust” for smoking that I would have to order all the time.
 The Presto uses wood chips I can pick-up at any grocery or home improvement store.